 Join us on the second Thursday every month for a series on the latest research in animal well-being and how you can use the findings in your shelter and community.
-This first webinar will be presented by Dr. @Kristyn Vitale , the lead author on a new study exploring shelter cat foster programs.
+This first webinar was presented by Dr. @Kristyn Vitale , the lead author on a new study exploring shelter cat foster programs.

-DATE: Thursday, February 9 at noon Pacific / 2pm Central / 3pm Eastern
+This webcast was recorded on Thursday, February 9 at noon Pacific / 2pm Central / 3pm Eastern

 Every year millions of cats enter animal shelters in the U.S. alone.
 Interventions are greatly needed that have the potential to reduce cat stress and increase cat welfare while in the shelter environment.
 Although dog foster programs have become commonplace for many animal shelters, cat foster programs are relatively uncommon, potentially due to the belief that cats may be at risk of unnecessary stress from the fostering experience.
 In the study, researchers examined the social behavior and stress levels of cats that stayed in the shelter to cats that left the shelter for short-term foster, either for 1-night or 1-week.
 The results of the study indicate that shelter cats placed in foster care were not at a disadvantage.
 These findings can benefit both cats and animal shelters alike.
-Attendees will learn more about the study and how to apply the findings of the research to help reduce stress and promote welfare for cats living in animal shelters.
+Viewers will learn more about the study and how to apply the findings of the research to help reduce stress and promote welfare for cats living in animal shelters.
 The research discussed in this webinar was made possible by a grant from Maddie's Fund®, #ThankstoMaddie.

 This program has been approved for 1 hour of continuing education credit in jurisdictions which recognize RACE approval.